Arman2409/svg-colorizer/README.md

 #### changeBrightness(svg, factor)

-This function replaces specific colors within the SVG element based on a configuration.
+This function changes the brightness of SVG element by replacing all colors in it.

 **Arguments:**

 * `svg`: SVG Element which should be HTML element in DOM available environment and string otherwise.
-* `factor`: the amount of brightness change from -255 to 255, the bigger the factor, the brighter the image will become.
+* `factor`: the amount of brightness change from -255 to 255, the bigger the factor, the brighter the image.

+#### changeAlpha(svg, amount)

+This function changes the alpha of SVG element by replacing all colors in it.

+**Arguments:**

+* `svg`: SVG Element which should be HTML element in DOM available environment and string otherwise.
+* `factor`: the amount of brightness change from -1 to 1, the bigger the factor, the higher the alpha.

 #### getRandomColor([format])